Adeola23/pub-notes/content/posts/snotes.md

 >Take that opportunity to set expectations properly and measure success quantiatively.

 >We had picked the right project.
 It was big enough to be useful, small enough to be possible.
 Start with a small piece; fulfill one goal at a time, on time.
 Do it with all things in life.
 You can’t jump to the end game right away, in computers, politics, love or any other aspect of life - Bloomberg

+>Reduce friction or enable digitisation

+>It baffles me that people think making really, really brilliant, stupendous, worldshocking pieces of work is a particular challenge.
+It's mainly a battle of endurance.
+The longer you try and deshit something, the less shit it is.
+This is called "revision", and it is one hundred percent effective, and people still don't do it.